Tractable Density Estimation on Learned Manifolds with Conformal Embedding Flows: Conclusion

 \section{Conclusion}

-In this paper, we introduced Conformal Embedding Flows for modelling probability distributions on low-dimensional manifolds while maintaining tractable densities.
-We showed that conformal embeddings naturally fit the framework of injective flows by providing fast sampling, invertibility for inference, and a simple Jacobian determinant factor for efficient likelihood estimation, all while being composable for scaling to deep models.
-Furthermore, the restrictions on conformal embeddings are minimal, in that any looser condition will sacrifice one or more of these properties.
-As we have reviewed, previous works on injective flows do not maintain all of these properties simultaneously.
+This paper introduced Conformal Embedding Flows for modelling probability distributions on low-dimensional manifolds while maintaining tractable densities.
+We showed that conformal embeddings naturally match the framework of normalizing flows by providing efficient sampling, inference, and density estimation, and they are composable so that they can be scaled to depth.
+Furthermore, it appears conformality is a minimal restriction in that any looser condition will sacrifice one or more of these properties.
+As we have reviewed, previous instantiations of injective flows have not maintained all of these properties simultaneously.

 Normalizing flows are still outperformed by other generative models such as GANs and VAEs in the arena of realistic image generation.
 Notably, these two alternatives benefit from a low-dimensional latent space, which better reflects image data's manifold structure and provides for more scalable model design.
-By equipping flows with a low-dimensional latent space, injective flow models have made progress towards achieving VAE- or GAN-level performance.
+By equipping flows with a low-dimensional latent space, injective flow research has made progress towards VAE- or GAN-level performance.
 The CEF paradigm is a way to match these strides while maintaining the theoretical strengths of NFs.

-\paragraph{Broader Impact} Natural image generation is a common task in generative modelling, with human face datasets frequently used as benchmarks for model performance.
-However, there are concerns that highly realistic generated images could be used for unethical purposes such as fraud.
-Our work is primarily focused on the theoretical properties of flow models, not on generating highly realistic images.
-As more powerful approaches already exist for realistic image generation \cite{brock2018, karras2019,vahdat2020, child2021}, our research is unlikely to lead to any broader impact on society in terms of unethical use of image generation.

-\begin{ack} We would like to thank Gabriel Loaiza-Ganem and Anthony Caterini for their discussions and advice.
-We would also like to thank Parsa Torabian for sharing his experience with orthogonal models, and Maksims Volkovs for his comments and advice. \end{ack}
+\begin{ack} We thank Gabriel Loaiza-Ganem and Anthony Caterini for their valuable discussions and advice.
+We also thank Parsa Torabian for sharing his experience with orthogonal weights and Maksims Volkovs for his helpful feedback.